yosuke-furukawa/jrapper/README.md

-# rapper
+# jrapper

-`rapper` can detect `Japanese rhyme` in text. `rapper` analyzes morphemes then detect phrases and detect rhyming words.
+`jrapper` can detect `Japanese rhyme` in text. `jrapper` analyzes morphemes then detect phrases and detect rhyming words.

 example: